JWBrunkow/BasicDiscordBot/README.md

  - Add slash command functionality to add additional phrases for response, or to change the response it has
  - Add a temporary ban feature for individuals overusing the meme
  - Add autoplaying video with a 1 phrase listener
+ - Host the bot on an external VM to allow continuous running